Whimsy Stick

 The “More Exercise” Myth: Why It Fails for High Energy Dogs

 The reason more of the same exercise fails is that high-drive dogs adapt.
 Steady-state low-intensity exercise builds cardiovascular fitness, which means the dog can sustain that level of exertion for longer without getting tired.
-This adaptation is exactly why more walking fails to answer how to tire out a high energy dog — the dog simply gets fitter without becoming calmer.
 Adding volume makes a more conditioned dog, not a more settled one.
-What’s missing isn’t duration — it’s the right type of output.
+If you want to know how to tire out a high energy dog, the answer isn’t more duration.
+It’s the right type of output.
+For a deeper explanation of the neurological system behind this, see Prey Drive Training for Dogs.

 What most people try